jasminex21/tayLyrics/README.md

 - Saving user data (your highest %, longest streak, etc.)
   - Streaks in general would be cool - this should be easy to implement.
 Use a counter.
 - Possibly add non-album singles e.g. Only the Young, Christmas Tree Farm (but provide users with the option of removing them)
-- (SHOULD NOW BE FIXED) I could have seen wrong but there might be an issue with the previous/next lyric hint where the lyric came from an entirely different song?
-Maybe I imagined this.
 - Add option to set seed for the randomizer - but might need to have an info button for it for an explanation of what it does